 Balinale is proud to partner with Hong Kong-based Asian Film Awards Academy (AFAA) for the launch of the "Hong Kong Film Gala Presentation" in Indonesia.

-Held in Jakarta 16-18 July the event presents a selection of outstanding new releases that recognize Hong Kong, its established film industry and the rich visual history.
+The Jakarta event will present a selection of outstanding new releases that recognize Hong Kong, its established film industry and the rich visual history.
 A highlight of the event will be live post screening interviews with the filmmakers.
 Opening Night Premiere will be attended by film professionals, noted personalities, associations, government and community leaders.

 Drifting (Jun Li)